OceanGlidersCommunity/Oxygen_SOP/_sources/README.md

 Read the SOP [here](https://oceangliderscommunity.github.io/Oxygen_SOP/sections/authors_SOP_development_process.html).

 ## Continous community review
-Feedback by the global glider community is welcome at any time.
+Feedback by the global glider community is possible at any time.
-Everyone is welcome to join the SOP at any time.
+Everyone is welcome to join the SOP.

 ### Who is invited to review?
 Constructive feedback by anyone is welcome.